sile/jlot/README.md

 Usage: jlot <COMMAND>

 Commands:
-  call             Executes a JSON-RPC call req              Generates a JSON-RPC request object JSON run-echo-server  Runs a JSON-RPC echo server (for development or testing purposes) help             Print this message or the help of the given subcommand(s)
+  call             Execute a JSON-RPC call req              Generate a JSON-RPC request object JSON run-echo-server  Run a JSON-RPC echo server (for development or testing purposes) help             Print this message or the help of the given subcommand(s)

 Options: